ory/docs/docs/oathkeeper/pipeline/authn.md

 ```

 You can define more than one authenticator in the Access Rule.
 The first
-authenticator that is able to handle the credentials will be consulted and other
+authenticator that's able to handle the credentials will be consulted and other
 authenticators will be ignored:

 ```json